plaksiki/SU-Website/reports/week7/reflection.md

 **During the sprint we mostly did "filler" tasks that was failed before:**

-- Thumbor implementation to optimize photo downloading.
+- More fast photo upload.
-- Admins log in logic written on backend.
+- Polls now can be uploaded seperately in csv format.
 - Admin panel and departments view refactoring.
 - Now pages are updated when surfing between them through the website.
-- Admin log in logic performed on backend.
-- The csv. reports answers of questionnaries are available for each questionnarie.
+- Polls and Events can be changed.

 ## 2. Validated Assumptions